LLNL/HPCCEA/2020/Genders/gendersdb_pkg/TUTORIAL.md

 This will return all of the nodes that have a specified attribute but not be a particular node

 ` gendersdb -q -A `
-This will return all of the attributes that exist in the database
+This will return all of the nodes that exist in the database

 #Getting values
 ` gendersdb -v [attr] [node]`